mikalai-hryb/notes/terraform.md

 ### What is the `for_each` argument for?

 Terraform's `for_each` meta-argument allows you to configure a set of similar resources by iterating over a data structure to configure a resource or module for each item in the data structure.
+To use it within the block body you need `each.key` or/and `each.value` map attributes.

 ### How to define a function in TF?